whatsmate/whatsmate.github.io/api-reference.md

 <hr/>
 ## Authentication

 You authenticate yourself against the API server with your `Client ID` and `Client Secret`.
-You obtain them by making a subscription.
+You obtain them by subscribing to a Premium plan of the service you intend to use.

 They are carried in these HTTP headers: `X-WM-CLIENT-ID` and `X-WM-CLIENT-SECRET`.